Pandapip1/languagetool-action/README.md

 # languagetool-action
-Spell and Grammar checking for GitHub actions
+Spell and grammar checking for GitHub actions